 Lisbon has a LOT of sunshine

 Around 3000 hours a year to be exact, and it’s the sunniest capital in Europe, getting more than even Madrid, Rome and Athens.
-We visited in winter and it was sunny and not as cold as you would think for a city on the Atlantic Ocean.
+You don’t really need to worry about when to travel to Lisbon because we visited in winter and it was sunny and not as cold as you would think for a city on the Atlantic Ocean.
 Although temperatures reach over 30 in the summer, the proximity of the Atlantic means cooler breezes make it more bearable.

-Ginginja, a red cherry liquer, is all over Lisbon and surrounding places like Sintra.
-Look for hole in the wall bars and kiosks that sell shots, sometimes in chocolate cups!
+Ginginja, a red cherry liqueur, is all over Lisbon and surrounding places like Sintra.
+Look for a hole in the wall bars and kiosks that sell shots, sometimes in chocolate cups!

 Eat dinner late in Lisbon